-The sheet owner and collaborators with Admin access to the sheet can create, delete, and disable conditional formatting rules.
-Conditional formatting rules are used to automatically apply formatting to cells based on the values they contain.
+Conditional formatting rules apply formatting automatically to rows or cells based on the values they contain.

-NOTE: The Conditional Formatting feature applies formatting only: that is, it won't change cell values.
-To automatically change cell values based on criteria, you'll want to use a formula.
-See Create and Edit Formulas in Smartsheet for more information on how to create formulas..
+NOTE: The conditional formatting feature won't change cell values.
+To change cell values based on criteria, you'll want to use a formula.
+For more information about how to create formulas, see Create and Edit Formulas in Smartsheet.

-- Click the Conditional Formatting button in the left toolbar to display the Conditional Formatting form.
+- Click Conditional Formatting on the toolbar to display the Conditional Formatting window.

 - Click Add New Rule to create a new, blank conditional formatting rule.

-- Click <set condition> to display the Set Condition form.
+- Click <set condition> to display the Set Condition window.

 The condition you set determines what will trigger the formatting.
 For example, if you'd like to apply a background color to all rows assigned to Joe, select the column named Assigned To in the left pane and the criteria Joe in the right pane.

 - The available criteria will vary depending on the column type.
-For example, for a checkbox column, you can apply formatting based on whether or not the box is checked.
+For example, for a Checkbox column, you can apply formatting based on whether the box is checked.
 For a date column, you can apply formatting based on the date being "in the past" or "in the next [x] days" (among other options).

 - When you're finished setting the condition, click OK.

-- From the Conditional Formatting form, click this format to choose the formatting to apply if the condition is met.
+- From the Conditional Formatting window, click this format to choose the formatting to apply if the condition is met.

 The formatting options will appear within the window.